We put your eye care first. Book a bulk billed eye test with us today.

 How Does An Optometrist Diagnose And Treat Eye Shingles?

-1. To diagnose shingles in the eye, your optometrist will typically carry out a physical examination of your eye and ask about your symptoms and health history.
+To diagnose shingles in the eye, your optometrist will typically carry out a physical examination of your eye and ask about your symptoms and health history.
 They may examine your cornea, lens and retina more closely using instruments such as a slit lamp and an ophthalmoscope, to help them identify clinical signs of the condition both outside and inside the eye.
-They may also take samples of fluid from your blisters and around your eye and send it to a lab to help confirm whether the shingles virus is causing your symptoms.

-2. Treatment for shingles in the eye typically includes[8] prescription antiviral medicines that can help to stop the virus from spreading, help your blisters to heal, help the rash to fade more quickly, and relieve pain.
+Treatment for shingles in the eye typically includes[8] prescription (by medical doctor) antiviral medicines that can help to stop the virus from spreading, help your blisters to heal, help the rash to fade more quickly, and relieve pain.
 Starting the medicine within three days after your rash appears can help you avoid long-term shingles complications.

 What Should I Avoid Doing If I Have Shingles In My Eye?